salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 Leveraging this, the namespace and name can be resolved at compile time and used to construct the custom element name, which will be in the form `namespace-name`.

-##### `componentRegisteredNameMap`
+##### `registeredComponentMap`

-The custom element name will be stored on an internal `Map` called `componentRegisteredNameMap` where the key is the `LightningElementConstructor` and the value is the custom element name.
+The custom element name will be stored on an internal `Map` called `registeredComponentMap` where the key is the `LightningElementConstructor` and the value is an object containing the custom element name.

 At compile time, LWC will inject a call to `registerComponent` providing the custom element name.
-At runtime `registerComponent` will associate the custom element name to `componentRegisteredNameMap` in a similar way to how templates are associated to `LightningElementConstructor`.
+At runtime `registerComponent` will associate the custom element name to `registeredComponentMap` in a similar way to how templates are associated to `LightningElementConstructor`.

-If the custom element name is unable to be resolved at compile time and no value is provided to `registerComponent` the compiler will report an error.
+If the custom element name is unable to be resolved at compile time and no value is provided to `registerComponent` the engine will report an error.

 ##### `getComponentRegisteredName`